chr1sx/Last.fm-Artwork-Upload-Helper/README.md

 1. Navigate to an upload page on Last.fm ([Example page](https://www.last.fm/music/Front+Line+Assembly/Civilization/+images/upload))
 2. The helper panel appears automatically on the right side of the page.
-3. Click **Search and Pick an Artwork**.
+3. Click **Open Artwork Search**.
    - A new window opens with **COV - Cover Search Engine**.
    - Results are pre-filtered based on your settings.
-4. Click the best artwork result.
+4. Click one of the artwork results.
    - It’s automatically set in the Last.fm upload field.
    - The search window closes automatically.
 5. Complete the upload as usual.